John Wilkes Booth: Plot to kidnap Lincoln

 Lincoln won a landslide re-election in early November 1864, on a platform that advocated abolishing slavery altogether, by Constitutional amendment.
 Booth, meanwhile, devoted increased energy and money to his kidnapping plot.
 He assembled a loose-knit band of Confederate sympathizers, including David Herold, George Atzerodt, Lewis Powell (also known as Lewis Payne or Paine), and rebel agent John Surratt.
 They began to meet routinely at the boarding house of Surratt's mother, Mary Surratt.

 By this time, John was arguing vehemently with his older, pro-Union brother Edwin about Lincoln and the war, and Edwin finally told him that he was no longer welcome at his New York home.
 Booth also railed against Lincoln in conversations with his sister Asia.
 "That man's appearance, his pedigree, his coarse low jokes and anecdotes, his vulgar similes, and his policy are a disgrace to the seat he holds.
 He is made the tool of the North, to crush out slavery."
 Asia recalled that he decried Lincoln's re-election, "making himself a king", and that he went on "wild tirades" in 1865, as the Confederacy's defeat became more certain.

 Booth attended Lincoln's second inauguration on March 4 as the guest of his secret fiancée Lucy Hale.
-In the crowd below were Powell, Atzerodt, and Herold.
+In the crowd were Powell, Atzerodt, and Herold.
 There was no attempt to assassinate Lincoln during the inauguration.
-Later, Booth remarked about his "excellent chance...to kill the President, if I had wished."
+Later, Booth remarked about his "excellent chance...to kill the President, if I had wished".
 On March 17, he learned that Lincoln would be attending a performance of the play Still Waters Run Deep at a hospital near the Soldier's Home.
-He assembled his team on a stretch of road near the Soldier's Home in hope of kidnapping Lincoln en route to the hospital, but the President did not appear.
+He assembled his team on a stretch of road near the Soldier's Home in hope of kidnapping Lincoln en route to the hospital, but the president did not appear.
 Booth later learned that Lincoln had changed his plans at the last moment to attend a reception at the National Hotel in Washington — where Booth was staying.